 When weather conditions indicate the possibility of a severe windstorm or tornado, the Superintendent will assign a staff member to monitor weather reports and report bulletins to him/her.
 At the first indication that an emergency exists, the Superintendent will direct staff to move the students into sheltered areas where they will remain until the emergency has ended.
-Persons are not to leave shelter areas until "all clear" is indicated by those in authority.
+Remain Sheltered in Place until released by the school's Safety & Security Coordinator.

-If staff do not have advance warning, all students are to remain in the building and be kept away from windows and away from the windward side of the building in interior hallways if possible.
+If staff does not have advance warning, all students are to remain in the building they are in and be kept away from windows and away from the windward side of the building in interior hallways if possible.